deepanshs/mrsimulator/docs/getting_started.rst

 In general, the isotopomers contain the metadata on the spin system while the spectrum contains metadata required to simulate the lineshapes.
-A lineshape is simulated using the py:meth:`~mrsimulator.Simulator.run` method of the :ref:`simulator_api` instance based on the NMR method.
+A lineshape is simulated using the meth:`~mrsimulator.Simulator.run` method of the :ref:`simulator_api` instance based on the NMR method.
 In version 0.1, we provide `one_d_spectrum` method for simulating one dimensional NMR lineshapes.
 Import this method using